-78. For cash management reasons, the DMO may bid a price of its own choosing for any conventional gilt, including any strip, that has less than twelve months remaining before its maturity, or for any index-linked gilt with less than six months to maturity.
+81. For cash management reasons, the DMO may bid a price of its own choosing for any conventional gilt, including any strip, that has less than twelve months remaining before its maturity, or for any index-linked gilt with less than six months to maturity.
 As these are essentially money market instruments by this stage, the price bid will be set by reference to the DMO's cash management operations at the time.
-Since August 2003, the DMO, with the consent of the Gilt-edged Market Makers' Association (GEMMA), has been able to transact with IDBs when trading in near maturity gilts only.
+Since August 2003, the DMO, with the consent of the Gilt-edged Market Makers' Association (GEMMA), has been able to transact with IDBs as well as GEMMs, when trading in near maturity gilts only, where both parties have signed the relevant documentation.

-B. Gilt Purchase and Sale Service
+4.2 Gilt Purchase and Sale Service

-- 79. Since December 2004, the DMO has been responsible for the execution of orders received from members of the public under the Gilt Purchase and Sale Service10.
-This is a low-cost, execution-only service in gilts offered through the Registrar to smaller investors who have registered on the DMO's Approved Group. - 80.
-Under normal circumstances, the DMO will transact these orders over its own portfolio, but at times, the DMO may offset the effect on its portfolio by buying or selling gilts from GEMMs. - 81.
+- 82. Since December 2004, the DMO has been responsible for the execution of orders received from members of the public under the Gilt Purchase and Sale Service.
+15 This is a low-cost, execution-only service in gilts offered through the Registrar to smaller investors who have registered on the DMO's Approved Group. - 83.
+Under normal circumstances, the DMO will transact these orders over its own portfolio, but, at times, the DMO may offset the effect on its portfolio by buying or selling gilts from GEMMs. - 84.
 In the interests of transparency to investors, the DMO will publish on its website, on a daily basis, prices applicable to Purchase and Sale transactions executed on that day.
 This will take the form of a 'snapshot' of bid and offer prices in all gilts taken at the time that prices were confirmed to the Registrar, regardless of whether or not an order was actually received in each gilt.
 The exact timing of the snapshot will vary from day to day, but will usually be at around midday.